Conductive keratoplasty (CK) reduces need for reading glasses

 Conductive keratoplasty (CK) is a non-laser refractive eye surgery designed to correct mild hyperopia and help people who are middle-aged and older reduce their need for reading glasses after they become presbyopic.

-Refractec Inc. (Irvine, Calif.) markets the CK procedure under the trade name NearVision CK.
+Refractec Inc. markets the CK procedure under the trade name NearVision CK.

-During the CK procedure, your eye surgeon uses a hand-held instrument with a tiny probe (smaller than a human hair) to apply low-level, radio frequency (RF) energy to specific spots that form a circular pattern on the outer part of the cornea.
+During the CK procedure, your eye surgeon uses a hand-held instrument that contains a tiny probe (smaller than a human hair) to apply low-level, radio frequency (RF) energy to specific spots that form a circular pattern on the outer part of the cornea.

-Connective tissue then shrinks where the RF energy was applied, causing the circular band to act like a belt that "tightens" and steepens the cornea.
-This change in the curvature of the eye's surface affects the way light rays enter the eye to bring near vision back into focus.
+Connective tissue within the cornea shrinks where the RF energy was applied, causing the circular band to act like a belt that "tightens" and steepens the cornea.
+This change in the curvature of the cornea affects the way light rays enter the eye to bring near vision back into focus.

 If you have clear distance vision and your only problem is poor near vision due to presbyopia, conductive keratoplasty is performed on only one eye.
 This creates a mild form of monovision, meaning that one eye is corrected for near vision while the other eye is stronger for distance vision.